Sanmoo/kotlin-ddd-synchronizer/BACKLOG.md

 # Tasks

-[ ] Processing of Events from Legacy Bounded Context (originated in downstream outbox table)
+[X] Processing of Events from Legacy Bounded Context (originated in downstream outbox table)
-    [ ] When event is originated by Integrator Action [X] Connection with Legacy Database, using ActiveJDBC [X] Definition of Legacy Event Schema
+    [X] When event is originated by Integrator Action [X] Connection with Legacy Database, using ActiveJDBC [X] Definition of Legacy Event Schema
-        [ ] Real processing of Legacy Event, creating one or more Commands for processing [ ] When not
+        [X] Real processing of Legacy Event, creating one or more Commands for processing [X] When not
+[ ] Configure DBUI properly in NeoVIM
+    [ ] Want to version queries and connection data.
 [ ] Processing of Events from New Bounded Context
     [ ] When event is originated by Integrator Action [ ] When not